r-hub/rhub/README.md

 ### Run a package check

-`check()` runs an `R CMD check` on the package in the specified directory, or specified source R package tarball created by `R CMD build` or `build()`.
+`check()` runs an `R CMD check` on the package in the specified directory, or specified source R package tarball created by `R CMD build` or `devtools::build()`.
 It defaults to the working directory.

 ```r
 check()